 In 2015 she became Head of TV for Bronte Film and TV, and established Snowed-In Productions.
 She has Executive Produced Strike: The Cuckoo’s Calling, The Silkworm, Career of Evil and Lethal White (for BBC One and CineMax), Mrs Wilson (BAFTA nominated, BBC One and PBS Masterpiece), Too Close (ITV) and You Don’t Know Me (BBC).

 Amy joined the team in February 2017 and works across all Brontë and Snowed-In projects from development, right through into production, post-production and beyond.
 She also looks after the day-to-day running of the office and the team diary.

-Before joining the team, Amy worked as a script and book reader for several production companies, and came up through the script team of ‘Holby City’.
-She is also a writer herself, most recently writing plays for the Vault Festival, Soho Theatre Writers Lab, and for ‘Doctors’ on BBC1.
+Before joining the team, Amy worked as a script and book reader for several production companies, and for the script team of ‘Holby City’.
+She is also a writer herself, most recently writing plays for the Vault Festival, Soho Theatre Writers Lab, and for ‘Doctors’ and 'EastEnders' on BBC1.

 EXECUTIVE ASSISTANT TO RUTH KENLEY-LETTS